-The meeting will be held remotely, the meeting will be live-streamed and available to view at https://south-avrshire.public-i.tv/
+This meeting will be held on a hybrid basis for Elected Members, will be live-streamed and available to view at https://south-ayrshire.public-i.tv/

 Yours sincerely

 CATRIONA CAVES Head of Legal and Regulatory Services

 BUSINESS

 - 1. Declarations of Interest. - 2.
 Minutes of previous meeting of 25 October 2022 (copy herewith). - 3.
 Action Log and Work Programme (copy herewith). - 4.
 Complaints Scrutiny Update Period: 1 April to 30 September 2022 Submit report by the Head of Legal and Regulatory Services (copy herewith). - 5.
 Corporate Support Services Capacity Issues Update Submit joint report by the Head of Finance, ICT and Procurement and Head of Legal and Regulatory Services (copy herewith).